-Beginning in Tokyo, where there is an abundance of modern architecture, fashion and design, the tour promises to be a remarkable opportunity to engage with many aspects of this multi-layered country.
+At the Meiji Restoration in 1868, the emperor moved from Kyoto to Tokyo and Japan opened its doors to foreigners.
+Beginning in Tokyo, where there is an abundance of modern architecture, fashion and design, the tour offers a remarkable opportunity to engage with many aspects of this multi-layered country.